 Not only do we not know God except through Jesus Christ, we do not know ourselves except through Jesus Christ

 - Pascal, 17th century French mathematician, physicist, inventor, writer and theologian

-Through Christ and His Spirit we are also given a window onto the nature of God's inner being, not just God's action and purposes.
-We see God to be love: an eternal movement of love within God's own being, not just in relation to the world.
-This is why Christians have come to describe God as Trinity: i.e. as one God who comprises three ways of being God uniquely bound together in love (Father, Son, and Spirit).
+Through Christ and His Spirit we are also given a window onto the nature of God’s inner being, not just God’s action and purposes.
+We see God to be love: an eternal movement of love within God’s own being, not just in relation to the world.
+This is why Christians have come to describe God as Trinity: i.e. as one God in three persons uniquely bound together in love (Father, Son, and Spirit).

 Faith is needed to believe and experience God in this way.
 Faith is not opposed to reason and experience - it constantly tests itself against reason and experience.
 However, it is a special way of knowing because it only arises in personal relationship with God.
+Christians speak of faith as a gift – but it is a gift offered to all, and a decision is needed whether or not to accept that gift.
 Different churches place different emphasis on various ways in which this relationship of faith is nurtured.
-But all Christians agree that personal prayer, worship, social action, ritual acts of baptism and communion, play some part.
+But all Christians agree that personal prayer, worship, social action, initiation rites of baptism and communion, play some part.

 What does the Lord require of you, but to do justice, love mercy, and walk humbly with your God.

 What Christians do is intrinsic to who they are and what they believe.
 That means, above all, that they should always be inspired by divine love.